cmcknight/Scripts/erlang/README.md

-# Erlang Scripts - A collection of Erlang scripts #
+# Erlang Scripts - A collection of Erlang-related scripts #

 This directory contains a bunch of scripts that I wrote for my own convenience that may or may not be useful to others.
 Feel free to